adlumal/GoalChain/README.md

     label="cancel_current_order",
-    goal="to obtain the reason for the cancellation", opener="I see you are trying to cancel the current order, how can I help you?", out_of_scope="Ask the user to contect the support team at support@acme.com", confirm=False
+    goal="to obtain the reason for the cancellation", opener="I see you are trying to cancel the current order, how can I help you?", out_of_scope="Ask the user to contact the support team at support@acme.com", confirm=False
 )
 ```